-2017 BAH Rates have just been released.
-On average, BAH rates will increase 2.4%, or $41 per month.
+2020 BAH rates were released in December 2019.
+On average, BAH increased 2.8% from 2019 to 2020.
 BAH Rates are calculated based on average rental prices in over 300 military communities in the United States.

 The increase in average BAH rates comes at a time when the formula used for BAH calls for a decrease in the percentage of housing costs to be covered by BAH.
 The 2015 Defense Authorization Act included changes in BAH calculations, instituting a gradual decrease in the percentage of housing costs BAH covers.

 From 2005 to 2015, BAH was designed to cover 100% of housing costs, including the cost of rental insurance.
 Starting in 2015, the BAH calculations removed the cost of rental insurance from the formula ($20/mo on average), and decreased the percentage covered by 1% per year annually from 2015 – 2019.

 2020 BAH rates are designed to cover 95% of housing costs.

 While BAH rates increased on average, they did not increase everywhere.

 However, BAH Rate Protection ensures your BAH will not go down if you live in an area where rates decreased.
 Instead, you will be grandfathered into your previous rate until you PCS, your pay grade changes, or there is a change in your dependency status.